ms-jpq/coq_nvim/docs/CUSTOM_SOURCES.md

 "Official" unofficial sources

-Really more of a reference implementation than anything else.

 Because maintaining compatibility with arbitrary upstreams is a lot of work, I will only be able to maintain this with community support.

-Hopefully once there is enough community sources, I can deprecate this.